 • Send an email to the Supervisor indicating the reasons for leaving the position, as well as the student's last day.

-Supervisors are asked to:
+Supervisors must:

 - Complete the Departure Form through BP Logix at BP Logix. - Contact Advising and Career Services if you wish to post the open student position at Advising and Career Center.